 - 1 stick of butter

 - 8 pepperoncìnì peppers

-Place several peperoncìnì peppers on top of the roast.
+- Place several pepperoncini peppers and butter slices on top of the roast.

 Amount Per Serving: Calories: 622Total Fat: 42gSaturated Fat: 18gTrans Fat: 2gUnsaturated Fat: 21gCholesterol: 205mgSodium: 1120mgCarbohydrates: 5gFiber: 1gSugar: 3gProtein: 57g

 These are a few items I find helpful in my own kitchen when preparing Crock Pot Mississippi Pot Roast.